pendingchaos/WIP8/README.md

 A work in progress using C++ and OpenGL.

+The program requires SDL2, SOIL, glm, JsonCPP, libdl, the c standard library, the c++ standard library, and an OpenGL 3.3 implementation.

 To compile go to the directory (in a terminal) containing all the files then run:

 python scripts/compile.py